presnick/ProgramsInformationPeople/_sources/Pyglet/Pyglet.rst

 Drawing things and making sounds
 --------------------------------

 Okay!
 At this point, you are probably wondering why we haven't shown you how to do anything other than create boring, empty windows.
-The truth is that you can draw all sorts of cool stuff inside a window, but it has to be in the context of an event handling function, even if it is just the on_draw() event that gets called any time anything changes.
+The truth is that you can draw all sorts of cool stuff inside a window, but it has to be in the context of an event handling function, even if it is just the on_draw() event that gets called after any key press is handled.

-So you had to understand event handling before trying to draw anything was not going to be confusing.
+So you had to understand event handling before trying to draw anything.

 Displaying text
 ~~~~~~~~~~~~~~~